 - It is illegal to talk or text while driving in Canada, so blast the music and avoid being chatty.

-- On highways, passing is done on the left.
+- On highways, pass on the left.

 - Trucks are barred from the far left lane.